-9 Best Fes Tours and Day Trips
+9 of the Best Fes Tours and Day Trips from Morocco's "Cultural Capital"

 Fes is undoubtedly one of Morocco’s most fascinating cities, with layers of culture and heritage that date back centuries.
-While it’s pleasurable to simply wander at your leisure and see where the alleyways of the medina take you, those who want to immerse themselves in the city’s architecture and history might want to opt for a guided tour
+It's a place I love to simply wander (and get a little lost) while seeing where the alleyways of the medina take me.

 Want to learn more about visiting Fes?
 Check out my Ultimate Travel Guide to Fes, which includes info on getting there, the best time to visit and the top things to do in Fes.